nariman/kaggle-data-science-bowl-2017-aidence-model/msu-supercomputer/README.md

 ### About activating our environment

-Now in next steps our `init` file with system environment should be sourced first.
+In next steps our `init` file with system environment should be sourced first.
 Also, virtual environment should be activated, if needed.
 **You should source `init` each time you logged in into the server, and activate virtual enviroment each time you want to use the Python with installed dependencies.**
-Also don't forget to re-login after you changes the `init` file (it can be handled in a more convenient way, but re-login was fast for me because of RSA key)
+Also don't forget to re-login after you changed the `init` file (it can be handled in a more convenient way, but re-login is fast for me because of RSA key)

 ```bash